Sup-ri-tha/E-commerce/README.md

-#Milestone-9
+**Milestone-10**

+- Developed an Express router to handle product-related API requests.

+- Configured Multer to manage product image uploads and store file paths.

-- Created a React form component to take user input for product details.
+- Created a Mongoose schema to define product structure and enforce validations.

-- Added input fields for product name, description, price, category, and stock quantity.

-- Implemented file input to support multiple image uploads.

-- Managed form state using React hooks.
+- Implemented email validation to ensure only valid sellers can add products.

+- Integrated image uploads by storing file paths instead of actual images.

-- Connected the form with the backend API to store data in the database.
+- Connected the product API with the database to store product details.

-- Ensured form validation to prevent invalid submissions.
+- Added error handling to prevent invalid product submissions.

-- Pushed the code to GitHub and updated the README file.
+- Mounted the /product route in index.js after authentication setup.